 Applying to the US is somewhat complicated and you need external help from your old junior college counsellors or get help from external parties such as www.studyabroad.sg because you need them to set up a Naviance account for you and help you with your personal statement.

-Perhaps out of all 3 countries, the US had the most active student life.
-US places a huge emphasis on holistic education so you need to be good in your sport, club, community services and so on.
+Perhaps out of all three countries, the US has the most active student life.
+The US places a huge emphasis on holistic education so you need to be good in your sport, club, community services and so on.
 College life is probably a huge part of education and since most students will live in hostels, you still have a blast with your friends over there.

-No matter where you choose to study it is going to be really expensive abroad, so make sure you get the money well spent by working hard.
+It is going to be really expensive abroad no matter where you choose to study, so make sure you get the money well spent by working hard.
 If you are pursuing a tertiary education right now, then you are probably a grown man or grown woman.
 Work hard and the future is yours.